Brazilian student passes 11 US universities after writing about feijoada

 Sofia makes analogies, from preparing feijoada to her personal growth, as a human being.
 “I had to learn when to stop and set limits, just like when preparing feijoada”.

 In all, the student made 18 applications, but some educational institutions have not yet released the result of the application.
 Sofia awaits the response from all universities to decide which one she will go to.
-Despite this, the likely destination is Florida, where her parents could visit her more often.
+Despite this, the likely destination is Florida, where her parents might visit her more often.

 Read the full text below: